bgoonz/docs-collection/github/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/troubleshooting-the-codeql-workflow.md

 ---
 title: Troubleshooting the CodeQL workflow
 shortTitle: Troubleshoot CodeQL workflow
-intro: 'If you''re having problems with {% data variables.product.prodname_code_scanning %}, you can troubleshoot by using these tips for resolving issues.'
+intro: "If you're having problems with {% data variables.product.prodname_code_scanning %}, you can troubleshoot by using these tips for resolving issues."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/troubleshooting-code-scanning
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/troubleshooting-the-codeql-workflow
   - /code-security/secure-coding/troubleshooting-the-codeql-workflow
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.0'
+  ghes: ">=3.0"
-  ghae: '*'
+  ghae: "*"
 type: how_to
 topics:
   - Advanced Security